How Do I Know If I Have Seasonal Affective Disorder?

 The most effective treatment for SAD is light therapy, sometimes combined with antidepressant drugs, psychotherapy (talk therapy), or both.

 Light therapy, sometimes called phototherapy, can be used in different ways and may employ different types of light boxes, light visors, and lamps.
-All are designed to bring in extra light to the eyes.
+All are designed to bring in full-spectrum light to the eyes.
 Check to be sure a light box filters out harmful ultraviolet light.

 In the most common form of light therapy, you sit before a light box containing a specialized fluorescent light covered with a plastic screen to block ultraviolet light for periods varying from 15 minutes to 1 1/2 hours a day.
 You place the box on a table or desk where you can do paperwork, read, or make phone calls.
 You do not need to look directly into the light.

 Other light sources include larger boxes that stand on the floor, visors with lights attached, and dawn simulators -- lights programmed to turn on by your bed on winter mornings before dawn.

 Light boxes can be purchased for several hundred dollars at special stores or on line.
 Experts warn against constructing your own light box because of possible damage from ultraviolet light.

 Since SAD is a form of depression, many different types of antidepressants have been used.
 The antidepressant Wellbutrin is the only drug approved by the FDA for the treatment of SAD.
 Other antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) such as Paxil and Prozac, are also often used in the treatment of SAD, either alone or in conjunction with light therapy.